At Alpha Reproduction, we believe that certain places forever mark the destinies of artists.

 Some canvases from this period belong to private collections, rarely accessible to the public.

-They reappear, however, during prestigious temporary exhibitions, where they generate ever-increasing interest.
+They reappear, however, during prestigious temporary exhibitions, where they generate an ever-growing interest.

 ✨ The imprint of Auvers in the history of art

-The Auvers-sur-Oise period, although brief, holds an exceptional place in the history of art.
+The period of Auvers-sur-Oise, although brief, occupies an exceptional place in the history of art.

-In these paintings, we find everything that makes the Dutch master's uniqueness:
+In these canvases, we find everything that makes the Dutch master's uniqueness:

-This is where Van Gogh manages to merge his inner vision with the outside world, in a painting free from any academic constraint, with a heartbreaking sincerity.
+This is where Van Gogh manages to merge his inner vision with the outside world, in a painting free from any academic constraint, with a heartfelt sincerity.

-These paintings, created in a feverish silence, resonate like a pictorial testament, a farewell both luminous and painful.
+These paintings, created in a feverish silence, resonate like a pictorial testament, a farewell that is both luminous and painful.

-Auvers is not only his last place of residence: it is the culmination point of a work marked by passion, solitude, and wonder.
+Auvers is not only his last place of life: it is the culmination of a work marked by passion, solitude, and wonder.

-More than a final episode, the Auvers period has become a founding milestone of post-impressionism, and a model for generations of artists who, after Van Gogh, will also seek to paint not the world, but what they feel about it.
+More than a final episode, the period in Auvers has become a founding milestone of post-impressionism, and a model for generations of artists who, after Van Gogh, will also seek to paint not the world, but what they feel about it.

 🗺️ Van Gogh in Auvers-sur-Oise: a route to follow?

-Through alleys, fields, and buildings, one can still feel the subtle echo of his passage.
+Through alleys, fields, and buildings, one can still feel the discreet echo of his passage.

-Restored and open to the public, this house bears witness to the unique relationship between the doctor and the painter.
+Restored and open to the public, this home bears witness to the unique relationship between the doctor and the painter.

 📍 The church of Auvers